xyxj1024/xyxj1024.github.io/_posts/2023-02-16-julian-jaynes-collection.md

 Just as the stage of modifiers coincided with the making of much superior tools, so the **stage of nouns** for animals coincides with the beginning of drawing animals on the walls of caves or on horns and tools carved from horns.
 Once animals &mdash;&mdash; particularly those that were hunted &mdash;&mdash; had nouns that could designate them, they had a kind of extra being, one indeed that could be taken far back into the caves and drawn upon its walls.
 And from this time on the first animal silhouettes develop into the well known cave paintings of bison and reindeer, which I suggest, could only occur after the beginning of life nouns.
 The fact that such paintings rarely include men drawn with the same life-like similitude may suggest a lack of words for different men. &hellip; Just as life nouns began animal drawings, so nouns for things beget new things: the invention of pottery, of pendants, and ornaments, bone carvings, harpoons, and most important the invention of the barb for harpoons and spearheads.
 It corresponds perhaps in parts of Europe to the Magdalenian culture.
 By this time, the brain has the modern language areas. &hellip; We are now in the Mesolithic period, about 10,000 B.C. to 8000 B.C.
 It is the period of man's adaptation to the modern postglacial environment, keying in to specific environmental situations, to grassland hunting, to life in the forest, to shellfish collecting, or to the exploitation of marine resources combined with terrestrial hunting.
 Such living is characterized by a much greater stability of population, rather than the mobility of the hunting groups with their large mortality which preceded them.
 And thus with these more fixed populations, with more fixed relationships, and probably larger numbers in the group, we have the carry-over of nouns into names for individual persons.
 {: style="font-family:Gill Sans"}

-(The **Baldwin Effect** in evolutionary theory) When some new ecological pressure or species demand forces individuals to learn a particular thing to survive, and this is repeated generation after generation, there will be a continuous selection for those biologically best able to learn that particular thing.
+The **Baldwin Effect** in evolutionary theory &mdash;&mdash; When some new ecological pressure or species demand forces individuals to learn a particular thing to survive, and this is repeated generation after generation, there will be a continuous selection for those biologically best able to learn that particular thing.
 Thus what was purely learned in one millennium can become partly innate in the next.
 {: style="font-family:Gill Sans"}

 ## Footnotes